CSOs react to FG's move to return tollgates on highways

 “Now the government is about to impose levies on citizens amidst the currently existing economic hardship and an unemployment rate of 33 per cent.

-“If the government is ready to put measures in place that promotes technology and drastically reduce human interference, then there is a possibility.
+“If the government is ready to put measure in place that promote technology and drastically reduce human interference, then there is a possibility.
 However, if the common practice of mismanagement is sustained, then I am afraid, it can’t be transparent.

 The Convener, Concerned Nigerians, CN, Deji Adeyanju, said, “Nigerians don’t trust the government because there is lack of trust between the people and the government because this government has exhausted its credibility limit to the Nigerian people.